rspec/rspec-rails/README.md

 ## <a id="feature-specs"></a>Feature Specs

-Feature specs live in spec/features, and mix in functionality from the capybara gem.

 Feature specs test your application from the outside by simulating a browser. capybara is used to manage the simulated browser.

+Feature specs default to residing in the `spec/features` folder.
+Tagging any context with the metadata `:type => :feature` treats it's examples as feature specs.

-To use feature specs, add `capybara` to `Gemfile`:
+Feature specs mix in functionality from the capybara gem, thus they require `capybara` to use.
+To use feature specs, add `capybara` to the `Gemfile`:

 ```ruby
 gem "capybara"